denten-books/plain-text/0-intro.md

 Connecting theories of meaning--making to the practices of meaning--making offers a way out of the bad faith conundrum.
-Bad faith identifies a misalignment between thought and action.
-The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
+Bad faith identifies a misalignment between thought and action.[^ln-sartre] The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
 William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies"